Rohanray2005/DSA-CODE/README.md

 # DSA-CODE

-This repositry is created to compile all the dsa questions that i have come across for future reference and revision.
+This repositry is created to compile all the dsa questions that i will come across for future reference and revision.